 M&A analysts remain bullish

-The end of 2008 was a rollercoaster ride, with the HME industry preparing to absorb not one but two reimbursement cuts on Jan.
-1. Still, analysts expect a strong showing by the mergers-and-acquisitions market for HME in 2009.
+YARMOUTH, Maine - The end of 2008 has been a rollercoaster ride, with the HME industry preparing to absorb not one but two reimbursement cuts in January.
+Still, analysts expect a strong showing by the mergers-and-acquisitions market for HME in 2009.

 "People are cautiously optimistic," said Bob Leonard, an analyst with The Braff Group, an M&A firm in Pittsburgh.